March 23-31, 2024

 Pre Requisites: 18+ years or older.

-Duration: 20-30 hours of distance learning through our Online LMS and five days on-site.
-Typical course schedule is 8am - 5pm with the potential for one evening scenario requirement.
+Duration: 20-30 hours of distance learning through our Online LMS and five days in-person training.
+Typical course schedule is 8am - 5pm with one required evening scenario.

 Text Books (provided):